 Uta’s Favorite Exercises to Improve Your Fitness and Running Technique

-In Germany, where I live part of the time, the worst of the Pandemic is over and we hope it will stay that way — and hopefully in America too.
+In many parts of the world the Pandemic is declining and we hope it will stay that way.
 We held up well, were disciplined and reasonable.
 Our everyday life is gradually normalizing again.
 Gyms, swimming pools, and training areas are largely reopened, although we still have to take additional hygienic precautions.
-Understandable, because sweating and breathing deeply in a confined space — or running together in a stadium — is still associated with an increased risk of infection.
+Understandable, because sweating and breathing deeply in a confined space is still associated with an increased risk of infection.

 Still, many of us continue to pursue our exercise regimens alone.
 Maybe you are even getting used to it.
 Let me share with you how a brisk hour of focused fitness at-home and on your own can do a lot of good — and there is less risk of exaggerating the intensity without an audience.